On C*-algebras associated to right LCM semigroups: Right LCM semigroup C*-algebras

-As a second consequence of the existence of $\beta$, note that \cite[Proposition 3.1(1)]{Lar} implies that there is a coaction of $\mathcal{G}$ whose fixed-point algebra is $\iota_\DD(\DD)$.
-Thus there is a conditional expectation $\Phi_\DD$ from $\DD\rtimes_\tau S$ onto $\iota_\DD(\DD)$ such that \\ Identifying $\iota_S(p)$ with $v_p$ and $\iota_\DD(e_{pS})$ with $e_{pS}$ gives existence of the claimed expectation.
+Identifying $\iota_S(p)$ with $v_p$ and $\iota_\DD(e_{pS})$ with $e_{pS}$ gives existence of the claimed expectation.
 Under the assumption that the enveloping group $\mathcal{G}$ is amenable, the map $\Phi_\DD$ is faithful on positive elements, cf. \cite[Lemma 1.4]{Qui}.
-Note that the last conclusion may also be reached for the semigroup dynamical system $(\DD, S, \tau)$ by invoking \cite[Lemma 8.2.5]{CEL1}.\\ \end{proof}
+Note that the last conclusion may also be reached for the semigroup dynamical system $(\DD, S, \tau)$ by invoking \cite[Lemma 8.2.5]{CEL1}. \end{proof}